Give a Day, Get a Disney Day: Promotional materials

-Conclusion and aftermath
+Conclusion and revival

 On March 9, 2010 the Give a Day, Get a Disney Day campaign officially ended with a press release from Disney sixty-seven days after it had initially begun.
 Disney’s goal to inspire one million people to volunteer had been met much quicker than they had anticipated, causing the early shutdown of the campaign; which had been scheduled to span most of the year.
 Although the promotion ended two months after its initiation, the tickets given out to participants were valid until December 15, 2010, aside from specific blackout dates scattered throughout the year.
 The campaign itself won the 2010 Pro Motion award for the best campaign.
 While this campaign was similar to its predecessor What Will You Celebrate?, it offered more such as complimentary admission to participants, the ability of volunteers to get tickets for up to eight people to make a vacation out of the free day; especially to those who visited Walt Disney World in Orlando as many of its visitors tend to come out of state.
 Creating traffic and revenue for both resorts.

 Nine years since its original debut, on February 5, 2019 Hong Kong Disneyland announced a revival of the campaign.
 Offering the same exchange of free admission for volunteerism within the surrounding community, except, this updated version requires a minimum of ten separate hours of community service to receive the complimentary ticket.